 There are a lot of poorly designed Facebook contests floating around the internet, but yours doesn’t have to be one of them.

-Your Facebook contest needs to be on brand: it makes your business more easily recognizable (and memorable) and encourages people to come back after the contest and easily recognize who you are by your design and messaging.
+Your Facebook contests need to convey your brand.
+They make your business more easily recognizable (and memorable) and encourage people to come back after the contest.
+And when they do, they easily recognize who you are thanks to consistent brand design and messaging.